acaelles97/DeVIS/docs/TRAIN.md

 To deactivate Visdom logging set `VISDOM_ON=False`.

 ## Train
-We provide configurations files under `configs/deformable_mask_head/` and `configs/devis/` to train Deformable Mask-Head  and DeVIS respectively.
+We provide configurations files under `configs/deformable_mask_head/` and `configs/devis/` to train the Mask-Head  and DeVIS respectively.
 In order to launch a training you just need to simply specify the number of GPUS using `--nproc_per_node` and the corresponding config file after `--config-file`.
 For instance, the command for training YT-VIS 2019 model with 4GPUs is as following:

 ```
 torchrun --nproc_per_node=4 main.py --config-file configs/devis/devis_R_50_YT-19.yaml